amarvw/BI-Assignment/Datamart-and-ETL/Readme.md

     * offer_Outliers : The table used in the data cleaning process.
 The table has "comment" column, which tells about the data issue and outliers.

-4. Folder Name : Stored-Procedures-to-import_files :
+4.  **Folder Name : Stored-Procedures-to-import_files :**
-	4a. fx_rate	 : the stored procedure to import the fx_rate file on a daily basis 4b. lst_currency : the stored procedure to import the lst_currency file on a daily basis
+     * fx_rate	 : the stored procedure to import the fx_rate file on a daily basis
+     * lst_currency : the stored procedure to import the lst_currency file on a daily basis

-	There is no procedure to import the offer.csv file.
+	**_There is no procedure to import the offer.csv file.
 The reason for the same being is that, importing a file on size 777 MB, I would not suggest a T-SQL Bulk Insert method.
 I would prefer a SSIS approach.
-Let me know, would give the SSIS appraoch as well
+Let me know, would give the SSIS appraoch as well_**

 5. Folder Name : Stored-Procedures-to-populate-bi_data-tables:
 	5a.insert_into_hotel_offers : Stored procedure with all the required comments and logic to populate the hotel_offers table